Deboo08/Deboo08.github.io/index.md

 - Human Computer/Technology Interaction
 - Virtual Reality

-Currently I am learning full stack front-end development skills, including but not limited to Vue, React, Typescript, meanwhile, I am learning basic operating systems and computer networks and psychology that may be helpful for my future education.
+Currently I am learning full stack front-end development skills, including but not limited to Vue, React, Typescript, meanwhile, I am learning basic operating systems, computer networks and psychology that may be helpful for my future education.
 Furthermore, I am also looking for some suitable taught master's programs.
 <br>

 ---